 Pupil premium funding is additional funding for schools to improve educational outcomes for disadvantaged pupils in England.

-Pupil premium is not a personal budget allocated to individual eligible pupils; it is funding awarded to schools based on the number of eligible pupils on roll.
+Pupil premium is not a personal budget allocated to individual eligible pupils.
+It's funding awarded to schools based on the number of eligible pupils on roll.
 It is at the discretion of the school leaders to determine how best to spend the pupil premium within the requirements of the conditions set by the government.

-What is the link between free school meals and pupil premium funding?
+The link between free school meals and pupil premium funding

 All infant pupils are entitled to free school meals.
 However, it's still important that schools know which infant pupils meet the benefit criteria for free school meals.
 This is because the school receives pupil premium and formula funding based on the number of pupils that are eligible for free school meals.